pasqal-io/pyqtorch/docs/index.md

 ## Digital

 `pyqtorch` offers both primitive and parametric single to n-qubit, digital quantum gates.
-When using parametric gates, the gate constructor expects a `param_name` and a dictionary with a value for the parameter in the forward pass.
+Parametric gates, can be initialized with our without a `param_name`.
+In the former case, a dictionary with the `param_name` and value for the parameter is expected, otherwise a just a `torch.Tensor`.

 ```python exec="on" source="material-block"
 import torch